Level 3 Certificate in Counselling Studies

 TIMINGS / DAYS / DATES

-The course is taught over 30 weekly sessions, excluding public holidays, half terms and standard education breaks (Easter, Christmas, Summer etc).
+The course is taught in person over 30 weekly sessions, excluding public holidays, half terms and standard education breaks (Easter, Christmas, Summer etc).

 CANDIDATE ENTRY REQUIREMENTS